foo123/modelview.js/manual.md

 // model enable / disable atomic operations, do next update operations on key (and nested keys) as one atom model.atom( String dottedKey | Boolean false );

+// dynamic collection data structure, which keeps note of which manipulations are done and reflects these as DOM manipulations if requested
+Model.Collection( Array array );

+// reset all manipulations so far, data are kept intact Collection.reset();

+// clone this collection (optionally with any Array.map functions as well) Collection.clone(Boolean with_data_mapper = false);

+// get data item at index
+Collection.get(index);

+// set data item at index, or whole data if passed as single argument Collection.set(index, dataItem);

+// push data item
+Collection.push(dataItem);

+// pop data item
+Collection.pop();

+// unshift data item
+Collection.unshift(dataItem);

+// shift data item
+Collection.shift();

+// splice collection
+Collection.splice(index, numRemoved, ..);

+// concat array
+Collection.concat(array);

+// map collection data given a map function
+// actual mapping is executed lazily when actually requested (see below),
+// else func is stored to be used later, data remain intact Collection.mapTo(func);

+// perform actual mapping (see above) Collection.mapped();